STAND. COM. REP. NO. 2802

 Honorable Ronald D. Kouchi

 President of the Senate

 Your Committee on Ways and Means, to which was referred S.B.
 No. 2724, S.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO PREVAILING WAGES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Legislative Management that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1739 and recommends that it pass Second Reading and be referred to the Committee on Judiciary and Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2724, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2724, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,